What is inclusive education?

-Inclusive education – also called inclusion – is education that includes everyone, with non-disabled and disabled people (including those with “special educational needs”) learning together in mainstream schools, colleges and universities.
+Inclusive education – also called inclusion – is education that includes everyone, with non-disabled and Disabled people (including those with “special educational needs”) learning together in mainstream schools, colleges and universities.

 Here are some examples:

 - Faisal is a wheelchair user.
-So that he can go the debating society after school, the accessible minibus collects him at a later time.
+So that he can go to the debating society after school, the accessible minibus collects him at a later time.

 - James is Deaf and communicates using sign language.
 Instead of taking him out of his lessons to have a separate lesson with a sign language teacher, his teachers, teaching assistants and the pupils learn to sign too in order to communicate with him.